twknab/gear_list_MEVN/README.md

 ## Features

 - ✅ User Login and Registration (Password Hashing/Decryption)

+Things you can create:

+- ✅ Gear Items
+- ✅ Gear Lists

+Things you can do:

-- ✅ Gear Item Creation
+- ✅ View all of your Gear Items.
-- ✅ Gear List Creation
+- ✅ View all of your Gear Lists.
-- ✅ Attach or Detach (+/-) Multiple Lists to an Item (One Item, Many Lists Attach)
+- ✅ Quick Attach or Detach (+/-) a Gear Item to many of your Gear Lists.
-- ✅ Attach or Detach (+/-) Multiple Items to a List (Many Items, One List Attach)
+- ✅ Quick Attach or Detach (+/-) many Gear Items from a single Gear List.
+  - If this sounds confusing, give it a try and you'll see why it's handy :)
-- ✅ Edit a Gear Item
+- ✅ Edit your Gear Item
-- ✅ Edit a Gear List
+- ✅ Edit your Gear List
-- ✅ View a Gear List and All Items and Completion Status
+- ✅ View your Gear List and All Items and Item Completions (packed)
-- ✅ View Gear List and Packed vs Total Items Weight
+- ✅ View your Gear List's "Packed" weight vs "Total" weight
-- ✅ View Gear List and Add/Remove Items via Quick Attach Dialog
-- ✅ View Gear List and Remove Items via Quick Removal Button
+- ✅ Remove or attach items from Dashboard or Gear List view.
-- ✅ Toggle Gear Items as Completed / Incomplete
+- ✅ Toggle Gear Items as Packed / Unpacked
-- ✅ Delete a Gear Item and associated Completion Data
+- ✅ Delete a Gear Item including all List association and completion data.
-- ✅ Delete a Gear List and associated Completion Data
+- ✅ Delete a Gear List including Item association data and ompletion data.

+Other features that are cool and good for users:

-- ✅ User Confirmation on Gear Item Deletion
+- ✅ User Confirmation when deleting a Gear Item (no accidental deletions)
-- ✅ User Confirmation on Gear List Deletion
+- ✅ User Confirmation when deleting a Gear List (no accidental deletions)
-- ✅ View All Gear Items
-- ✅ View All Gear Lists
+  - NOTE: All data is hard deleted, no soft deletions, no saving of data.
+It's gone when user says so.
-- ✅ "Load More" feature for Lists and Items on Dashboard (4 is default limit)
+- ✅ "Load More" button Dashboard beneath Lists and Items push more into user's view.
-- ✅ Front & Backend Validation on All Forms
+- ✅ Front & Backend strong validation on all forms.
-- ✅ API not publically accessible (must valid session to CRUD via API)
+- ✅ API locked down (must valid session to hit any any API endpoint)

+## Remaining TODOs

-- ⭕️ Contact Page (bug report?)
+- ⭕️ Contact & About Page (bug report?)
-- ⭕️ About Page (how about just combined with Contact page above?)
 - ⭕️ TOS modal on registration?
 - ⭕️ Deploy [LARGE]